0xnu/trading212/README.md

 ### Generating API Key

-Create an API key for the Trading212 by following these steps:
+Create an API key for Trading212 by following these steps:

 + Click the hamburger menu after logging into your Trading212 account
 + Scroll to the bottom
 + Click the green button "Switch to Practice"
 + Click Settings
-+ Cick "API (Beta)"
++ Click "API (Beta)"
 + Click "Generate API key"

 ### Tests